amardeepmsingh/bronze/_texts/georgia_douglas_johnson_bronze_1922.md

 Sing we our Sanctus to fitly declare
 Blessings that well up from hearts sorely wrung.

-Lead, lead us on o'er the furthermost stair ó
+Lead, lead us on o'er the furthermost stair ‚Äî
 Light of our impotence!
 Joy of our tongue!

-TO RIDGELY TORRENCEó PLAYWRIGHT
+TO RIDGELY TORRENCE‚Äî PLAYWRIGHT

 All hail! fair vistas break upon the view,
 The gates swing wide and free with clanging sound,